violasignorile01/ETL/readme.md

 * https://www.kaggle.com/stackoverflow/stack-overflow-2018-developer-survey
 * https://www.kaggle.com/mchirico/stack-overflow-developer-survey-results-2019

-The above datasets were all in .csv format.
+The above datasets were all converted to .csv format, in order to work with them in jupyternotebook

 ## Transform:
 #### The type of transformation needed for this data (cleaning, joining, filtering, aggregating, etc).